Computers for Girls (C4G) Background

 - 3 volunteer eCorps tech professionals who spend 2 weeks visiting the participating schools in a country providing training and technology troubleshooting support

 A Sustainable Approach

 WCE gratefully acknowledges Regina Ryan for her founding vision of Computers for Girls.
 WCE began implementing the C4G initiative in 2012 and we have gradually involved interested schools in Ghana, Liberia, Mali, Tanania, Zambia and Zimbabwe with computers, content, capacity building and training.
-Since then we have expanded to schools in Mali, Kenya, South Africa and Tanzania.
-We plan to expand into Pakistan and Puerto Rico during 2015.
+We plan to expand C4G into Pakistan and Puerto Rico during the next year.

-Our initiative so far gets the schools ready with the hardware and focusing on increasing girl access - but we have found that they need a kit of C4G tools.
-WCE is seeking funds for our second phase for a C4G Initiative to work in 4 African countries initially in two schools each to co-develop, field test and then disseminate 8 TOOLS to help any teacher, parent or school that wants to increase girl access to computers and the internet.
+The initial phase of C4G gets the schools ready with the hardware and focusing on increasing girl access - but we have found that they need a kit of C4G tools.
+WCE is seeking funds for our second phase for a C4G Initiative to work in 4 African countries initially in two schools each to co-develop, field test and then help us disseminate 8 TOOLS to help any teacher, parent or school that wants to increase girl access to computers and the internet.
 Our goal is to have these tools help 1 million girls within 5 years of our receipt of foundation funding.
 After that during our phase 3, C4G with the new tools will continue to be one of WCE's Services and we will update and maintain the 8 tools going forward sustained by C4G Members and Sponsors and revenues from WCE Partners.

 To donate to WCE Computers for Girls please go to our donate icon at the top right and use the drop-downs next to "Program Designation" and select Computers for Girls.